linkerd/website/linkerd.io/content/blog/2024/1014-edge-release-roundup.md

 ## Recommendations and breaking changes

 All these releases are recommended for general use.
-Happily, there are no breaking changes here.
+There is one breaking
+change: starting in `edge-24.9.2`, the timestamp in JSON-formatted proxy logs are now ISO8601 strings (for example, `2024-09-09T13:38:56.919918Z`).
+This is an oft-requested feature but, of course, still a breaking change.

+Additionally, it's important to realize that `edge-24.9.3` introduces a change to the Link CRD that's not compatible with previous versions of the Linkerd CLI.
+If you're using Linkerd multicluster, you'll need to either upgrade every linkerd cluster to `edge-24.9.3` at the same time, or plan to hold off until `edge-24.10.2`.

 ## The releases

-September had three edge releases, bringing in some new improvements to Linkerd statistics and also some important bugfixes.
+September's releases bring in some new improvements to Linkerd statistics and also some important bugfixes.
 Of course, each edge release includes _many_ dependency updates which we won't list here, but you can find them in the release notes for each release.

-The most important caution here is that `edge-24.9.3` introduces a change to the Link CRD that's not compatible with previous versions of the Linkerd CLI.
-If you're using Linkerd multicluster, you'll need to either upgrade every linkerd cluster to `edge-24.9.3` at the same time, or plan to hold off until `edge-24.10.2`.

-Additionally, starting in `edge-24.9.2`, the timestamp in JSON-formatted proxy logs are now ISO8601 strings (for example, `2024-09-09T13:38:56.919918Z`).
-This is an oft-requested feature but, of course, still a breaking change.

 [`edge-24.9.3`]: https://github.com/linkerd/linkerd2/releases/tag/edge-24.9.3
 [`edge-24.9.2`]: https://github.com/linkerd/linkerd2/releases/tag/edge-24.9.2